Why Do You Need A Furnace Tune-Up?

 There’s a common misconception that you can save money by shutting the vents (supply registers) in rooms that aren’t being used.
 Resist the urge to close too many, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
 This can lead to failed blower motors, mold or mildew in your ducts, damage to the compressor, a cracked heat exchanger, and other problems.

 - Full inspection.
 The service should include a full visual and point examination to check all the working parts of your furnace and duct system.
 This is the best method for the technician to notify you of any components that are beginning to show signs of wear.

 - Lubrication.
-Mechanical equipment needs lubrication to reduce friction between the operating parts.
-Your system tune-up should include a complete lubrication.
+Mechanical equipment needs lubrication to reduce friction between the moving parts.
+Your furnace tune-up should include a complete lubrication.

-5. Is the Furnace Switch Operating Properly?
+5. Is the Furnace Switch Working Properly?

 6. Condensate Drainage

 High-efficiency furnaces can drain off several gallons of water each day.
 If drain lines get clogged, the furnace will shut down.

 If you have a furnace that vents out the side of the house, check to see if anything could be blocking the intake or exhaust.
 Make sure the area is clear of leaves, animal nests, or snow/ice.

 What Should You Expect After a Furnace Tune-Up?